How Often Should You Clean Shower Glass?

 4. After Surface Treatment Application

-If you’ve applied a coating like Diamon-Fusion®, your cleaning schedule can become less demanding.
-A treated surface resists water, soap, oil, and dirt, so you may only need to clean it every two to three weeks, even with daily use.
-Protective coatings help eliminate the need for harsh chemicals and scrubbing.
+If you’ve applied a coating like Clear-Fusion™ V, your cleaning schedule can become less demanding.
+A surface treated with this type of water repellent coating resists water, soap, oil, and dirt; so, you may only need to clean it every 2-3 weeks, even with daily use.
+A good protective coating also helps eliminate the need for harsh chemicals and scrubbing.

 Hard Water vs. Soft Water: What’s the Difference?